 You might decide on this treatment if you have limited hair loss.
 These injections promote faster hair growth and are repeated at regular intervals.

 If your alopecia areata is more severe, we may occasionally suggest oral steroids to speed up your hair growth.

 Topical immunotherapy and phototherapy

 You may not benefit much from steroids if your hair loss is very severe, but topical immunotherapy applied directly to the scalp can be very effective.
 Phototherapy using an ultraviolet B light can also encourage faster hair growth.

 Dithranol cream is another option.
 If you choose this treatment, one of our dermatologists will prescribe the cream and you can apply it onto the patches to stimulate hair growth.
 There are also alternative steroid creams, which we will discuss with you during your appointment.

 Hair loss can be a very distressing problem with a major impact on your life, but treatment with our professional team really can make a huge difference.
-Contact The Dermatology Clinic today to arrange a consultation for alopecia areata treatment.
+Book an appointment today to arrange a consultation for alopecia areata treatment.